 What Does Shark Mating Look Like?

 When a female shark is ready to breed, she is supposed to send out pheromones or chemical signals to alert any males nearby.
-Most shark species have never been seen mating in the wild as mating occurs most often in deep or muddy seas where people are uncommon to see it.
+Most shark species have never been seen mating in the wild as mating occurs most often in deep or muddy seas.

-Shark mating behavior is challenging to witness, thus little is known about them.
+As a result, little is known about the process.
 Great white sharks and whale sharks, for instance, would travel long distances to find the perfect spouse.
 The majority of shark breeding grounds are situated along coastlines and estuaries because these locations contain shallow, warm waters and abundant food sources, making them perfect for shark pups to thrive.
-Hammerhead sharks and great white sharks, in particular, conduct elaborate mating rituals that include displays of power and maybe dancing.
+Hammerhead sharks and great white sharks, in particular, conduct elaborate mating rituals that include displays of power and even dancing.

 Biting is a common tactic used by sharks to attract the attention of females.
 After mating, female sharks often have bite marks all over their body, albeit these bites aren’t as vicious as feeding bites.